Royal Tropical Institute

-The Royal Tropical Institute (Dutch: Koninklijk Instituut voor de Tropen, KIT) is an applied knowledge institute located in Amsterdam, Netherlands.
+KIT, formerly the Royal Tropical Institute (Dutch: Koninklijk Instituut voor de Tropen), is an applied knowledge institute located in Amsterdam, Netherlands.
 It is an independent centre of expertise, education, intercultural cooperation and hospitality dedicated to sustainable development.

 About Royal Tropical Institute

 KIT Royal Tropical Institute is an independent centre of expertise and education for sustainable development.
 KIT assists governments, NGOs and private corporations around the world to build inclusive and sustainable societies, informing best practices and measuring their impact.
 Guided by the Sustainable Development Goals (SDGs) of the United Nations, KIT's work focuses on health care, gender, economic development and intercultural cooperation.

 KIT's campus in Amsterdam houses a training centre for students and professionals.
 It is also the home of SDG House: a community of sustainability experts and social entrepreneurs with a membership of 50+ organisations.
-KIT owns and operates Amsterdam Tropen Hotel, De Tropen café-restaurant, and offers office and conference facilities in its landmark building, the revenues of which contribute to KIT’s mission.
+KIT owns and operates Amsterdam Tropen Hotel, De Tropen café-restaurant, and offers office and conference facilities in its landmark building, the revenues of which contribute to KIT's mission.

 History

 Early history

-The institute's history dates to 1864, when it began in Haarlem as the Colonial Museum, founded to house the collection of artefacts brought back from the Dutch colonies in the East (esp.
+The institute's history dates to 1864, when the Colonial Museum was founded in Haarlem, to house the collection of artefacts brought back from the Dutch colonies in the East (esp.
 Dutch East India) by the botanist Frederik Willem van Eeden.
 Specifically, its collection consisted of anthropological and cultural artefacts and products from the East Indian archipelago.
 From 1871 the museum also performed research aimed at enhancing the production and processing of tropical products such as coffee beans, rattan and paraffin.

 Dutch trade in Indonesia led to increased public interest in ethnology and in the way of life of people of the Tropics – and their welfare.
 Around the turn of the 20th century the size of collection and related research together with growth in visitor numbers led the museum to team up with an Association (‘Vereeniging Koloniaal Instituut’) that set about establishing a more ambitious Koloniaal Instituut (English, "Colonial Institute") in Amsterdam.

 In 1910, the Colonial Institute was founded in Amsterdam.
 It was founded by the Ministry of the Colonies, the City of Amsterdam, the Artis Royal Zoo, and prominent businesses active in the Dutch colonies.
 Its members subsequently contributed funds for a new building to be located on the former Eastern Cemetery of Amsterdam.
 Three designs were tendered and the building commission chose that of Johannes van Nieukerken, who did not live to see out his work, which was completed by his sons M.A. and J. Van Nieukerken.
 Construction began in 1915.
 Materials were hard to find and expensive due to the outbreak of the First World War, and this caused long delays.
 Strikes, storm damage and harsh winters also led to delays.
 It took a total of 11 years to complete construction.